 - Ensure the address’s name, title and company name are correct!

 Congratulations!
 You have secured an interview time!
 Now here are a few tips to help you nail it!

 Learn about the company – its people, products and industry by looking at the websites, reading industry magazines, and asking your consultant.

 Learn about the role – read the job description thoroughly so you can anticipate questions and determine what skills you have that are applicable.

 Know who you are meeting with, how to pronounce their name correctly and what position they hold in the company.

+Mentally rehearse the interview procedure.
 Think of questions you may be asked and what your answers will be:

 - What do you know about our company?

 - Give me an example of…